MicrosoftDocs/customer-insights/ci-docs/data/data-unification-match-tables.md

 ---
 title: "Match conditions for data unification"
-description: "Match tables to create unified customer profiles." ms.date: 11/15/2022 ms.topic: tutorial
+description: "Match tables to create unified customer profiles." ms.date: 09/21/2023 ms.topic: how-to
-author: v-wendysmith
+author: Scott-Stabbert
-ms.author: mukeshpo
+ms.author: sstabbert
 ms.reviewer: v-wendysmith
+ms.custom: bap-template
 ---

 # Match conditions for data unification

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

 This step in unification defines the match order and rules for cross-table matching.
 This step requires at least two tables.
 When records are matched, they're concatenated into a single record with all the fields from each table.
-Alternate rows (nonwinner rows from the Deduplication step) are considered when matching, but if a row matches an alternate row in a table, the record is matched to the winner row.
+Alternate rows (nonwinner rows from the Deduplication step) are considered when matching.
+But, if a row matches an alternate row in a table, the record is matched to the winner row.

 > [!NOTE]
 > Once you create your match conditions and select **Next**, you cannot remove a selected table or attribute.
 If needed, select **Back** to review the selected tables and attributes before continuing.